MetOffice/simulation-systems/source/Reviewers/releases/mule_release.rst

 .. important::

-    This must come after the targetted UM and Shumlib releases have been installed.
+    This must come after the targeted UM and Shumlib releases have been installed.

 Installing mule has complexities as it depends on libraries installed by the UM and shumlib and is also dependent on the python stack.
 It is possible to install without the UM/Shumlib libraries, however functionality will be missing and so this isn't done on Met Office platforms.

-Mule is loaded into a users environment by adding the install directories to ``$PATH`` and ``$PYTHONPATH`` when loading the ``um_tools`` module.
+Mule is loaded into a user's environment by adding the install directories to ``$PATH`` and ``$PYTHONPATH`` when loading the ``um_tools`` module.
 To ensure mule works with the current environment, it is installed for all different combinations of python and numpy available.
 At the Met Office, these are provided by the scitools software stacks in addition to the default environment.

 Installation at the Met Office is done by ``admin/meto_install_mule.sh`` which will detect the current python environment and install to a directory named for that.